- Why App?

 Enrollment Checklist – Steps that an admitted student must complete prior to enrolling at Appalachian.
 Details regarding dates by which steps must be taken are outlined in the Acceptance Agreement (which would accompany a letter of acceptance).

 FAFSA – Free Application for Federal Student Aid at www.fafsa.ed.gov.
-Appalachian’s priority consideration deadline is February 15 for in-state students and March 15 for out-of-state students.
+Appalachian's priority consideration deadline is March 1st.

 Financial Aid – Appalachian's Office of Student Financial Aid seeks to remove financial barriers to education for those who are unable to meet college costs and to assist students and families in securing the financial resources (including loans and grants) necessary to attend college.
 For more information on financial aid at Appalachian, visit http://financialaid.appstate.edu/.